Skip Navigation

 • Class 3: BMI above 40

 Globally, nearly 1.5 million adults (approximately 34% of the total world adult’s population) are overweight or obese.
-This number will likely reach 3 billion by 2030.
-This is highly alarming.
-The risk of developing health issues, such as chronic heart diseases, diabetes, etc., rises sharply for BMI values above 21.
+This number will likely reach 3 billion by 2030, which is highly alarming.
+The risk of developing health issues, such as chronic heart diseases, diabetes, etc., rises sharply for BMI checker values above 21.
 This also means there is a high of death of people with such serious health ailments.

 Alternatively, BMI for children is interpreted using a percentage and percentile method and plotting their body mass index values against the specific references based on their gender and age.
 For children, it is normal to have different body fat at different ages.
 Also, girls and boys can have varied body fat percentages.